Hipapheralkus/plameniaky-website/README.md

 # Plameniaky oz Website

-This is the official website for Plameniaky oz, a non-profit organization based in Bratislava, Slovakia.
+This is the official website for Plameniaky oz, a non-profit organization based in Dolný Kubín, Slovakia.

 ## Features